 Where to stay in Kefalonia?

-When it comes to choose your accommodation for your Kefalonia holidays then a number of factors play their role in the final decision.
-Many decide their accommodation depending on the type of beach they want or/and how close to the beach they want to be when they wake up (we do as such).
+When it comes to choosing your accommodation for your Kefalonia holidays, then several factors play their role in the final decision.
+Many decide their accommodation depending on the type of beach they want.

-If you like sand then better to book near Lassi, Lourdas, Katelios, Skala, all along the South of the island.
-Lassi is the sandiest one, yet Kamina and Mounda are considered as safest.
+If you like sand then better to book near Lassi, Lourdas, Katelios, Skala, all along the South of the island, Lassi is the sandiest one, yet Kamina and Mounda are the safest.

-If sand is not a priority then Sami, Agia Efimia, Poros and Fiscard are also fine.
+Is a sandy beach not a priority for you?
+Then Sami, Agia Efimia, Poros, and Discard are also excellent.